FitrahHaque/Distributed-Lock/README.md

 ### 1. Start the Data Store

-Open a new terminal window within the `Raft-Consensus` directory and execute:
+Open a new terminal window within the `main.go` file's directory and execute:

 ```bash
 go run main.go